espanido

 5. Consult reliable grammar resources or tools that provide clear explanations and examples.

-Mastering the rules of concordancia temporal can be challenging, but with the right techniques and consistent practice, it becomes much easier.
+Learning the rules of concordancia temporal can be challenging, but with the right techniques and consistent practice, it becomes much easier.
 Here are some methods and tips to effectively learn and internalize these rules:

 • Understand the basic concept: Concordancia temporal refers to the temporal agreement between different parts of a sentence, primarily between the verbs.
 Ensure you grasp the fundamentals before moving on to more complex structures.